cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * The .flac files will be written into a sub-directory, 'audio-files', in 'Audio-Generation' with relevant names
 * Keep in mind, each generation of non-colocated files will give slightly different results, as the non-colocated files have an element of randomness in their generation.

-### 3. Change relevant filepaths in RunAudioJob or RunAudioJob_manual- root and specific filenames
+### 4. Change relevant filepaths in RunAudioJob/RunAudioJob_manual/RunTest- root and specific filenames
 * *filePath1* should be path to first audio file for pairing 1
 * *filePath2* should be path to second audio file for pairing 1
 * *filePath3* should be path to first audio file for pairing 2